 MBCT Facilitation Certificate

-We offer Level 1 and Level 2 certificate programs in Applied MBCT Facilitation that provide comprehensive training to health care professionals interested in learning how to facilitate MBCT.
+We offer certificate programs that provide comprehensive training to health care professionals interested in learning how to facilitate MBCT.

 Certificate Description & Prerequisites